koficodedat/reduct/docs/internal/roadmap/phase-one.md

 - [ ] Develop utilities that work efficiently with both Reduct and native structures

 ## Milestone Completion Criteria
+- [x] List data structure implemented and tested
-- Core data structures implemented and tested
+- [ ] Other core data structures implemented and tested
-- Fundamental algorithms developed and documented
+- [ ] Fundamental algorithms developed and documented
-- Comprehensive test coverage established
+- [x] Comprehensive test coverage established for List
+- [x] Benchmarking infrastructure created and implemented
-- Initial documentation completed
+- [x] Initial documentation completed
-- Performance baseline established against native implementations
+- [x] Performance baseline established against native implementations
-- Key optimization strategies identified for Phase Two
+- [x] Key optimization strategies identified and implemented for List
+- [x] Enhanced List implementation with tiered approach
+- [x] Specialized optimizations for different data types and collection sizes

 ## Next Steps

+Phase One is partially complete with significant progress on the List data structure and benchmarking infrastructure.
+The next steps include:

+1. Complete the remaining core data structures (Map, Set, Queue, Stack)
+2. Implement fundamental algorithms
+3. Develop core utilities

-After completing Phase One, the project moves to [Phase Two: Strategic Optimization](./phase-two.md), which focuses on performance optimization, hybrid implementation strategies, and advanced algorithms.
+Once these are complete, the project will move to [Phase Two: Strategic Optimization](./phase-two.md), which focuses on further performance optimization, WebAssembly acceleration, and advanced algorithms.

+### Completed Components
+- Enhanced List implementation with tiered approach
+- Comprehensive benchmarking infrastructure
+- Performance optimization strategies for List
+- Documentation for List and architecture

+### In Progress
+- WebAssembly acceleration package
+- Profiling and monitoring package

 ## Related User Guides